 Figure 2.
 Exploring the initial scope.

 Figure 3 depicts one of the goals that you should address during the construction phase, in this case Address Changing Stakeholder Needs.
 This is an iteresting example for two reasons.
 First, it captures the key decisions surrounding the second of the 15 principles of the Disciplined Agile Manifesto, that of welcoming changing requirements.
-Second, it is the only goal with a factor that overlaps with that of another goal, in this case we indicate that your Work Item Management Strategy is important to consider for both this goal and Explore Initial Scope (see Figure 2).
+Second, it has a decision point that overlaps with that of another goal, in this case we indicate that your Work Item Management Strategy is important to consider for both this goal and Explore Initial Scope (see Figure 2).

 Figure 3 makes the process factors surrounding how to address changing stakeholder needs very explicit.
 How are you going to prioritize changes?
 A business value approach is one option, the approach popularized by Scrum, but we’ve found that the risk-value approach promoted by Unified Process (UP) to be a more robust strategy that leads to greater chance of agile project success.
 There’s advantages and disadvantages to each technique so you’ll want to choose the one best for you.
 When are you going to accept the change?
 During the current iteration as Extreme Programming (XP) suggests or a future iteration as Scrum suggests?
 Do changes come directly from stakeholders or via a proxy such as a product owner or business analyst?
 How will your team elicit changes (via modeling, demos, …)?